T-K-Lien-TRAN/T-K-Lien-TRAN/README.md

 <div align="center">

 ### “Every problem has its solution.
-We just need to persevere until we find it.”
+We just need to persevere until we find it.
+Practice makes perfect”

 </div>